rzzzwilson/morse_trainer/README.rst

 Current Status
 --------------

 The UI is mostly complete, barring any unforeseen things.
-The "copy" pane is working and updating the statistics, though the Koch "increase test charset" automation isn't working.
-Next is the "send" pane.
+The 'Send', 'Copy' and 'Stats' tabs are all working, with some minor UI bugs, such as buttons not beibg disabled when thay should be, etc.

+Next we need to get the Koch mechanism working, that is, increasing the size of the Koch test charset depending on error rates.
+Also consider reducing the test charset if error rates increase.

+Also need to tweak the stats memory mechanism.
+At the moment, we remember all attempts to send/copy code.
+The stats mechanism should only remember the last N instances of each character.

+The code to listen to and decode morse soubds also needs to be made more robust.

 Requirements
 ------------